Rutuja-Kelkar/digi_info/index.md

 ## Roadmap| Timeline
 <br>
 #### Created a visual roadmap :
-Now that I had identified my problem statement and clear target audience, my next hurdle was to takle : "How exactly I'm I going to achieve this ?"
+Since I identified my exact problem statement and clear target audience, my next hurdle was to takle : "How exactly I'm I going to achieve this ?"

 Below is a mind map I created to break down the problem into smaller working parts to create an integrated working webinar system